-Aliya Bhatia serves as Chief Operating Officer at Vot-ER, a not-for-profit organization focused on healthy communities powered by an inclusive democracy.
+Aliya Bhatia is the Executive Director at Vot-ER and Civic Health Month where she works to bring voter registration into health care settings, including emergency rooms, hospitals, and community health centers.
 Founded in 2019 by Dr. Alister Martin, Vot-ER has helped tens of thousands of healthcare professionals and patients to get ready to vote and has appeared in the New York Times, the Stanford Social Innovation Review, the Washington Post, NBC, CNN, NPR, and more.

 More than anything, Aliya relishes working at the crossroads between different fields and disciplines.
 She loves projects and conversations that cut across topics such as democracy, diversity, education, housing, health, technology, policy, and leadership.
 In addition to her work at Vot-ER, Aliya serves as an advisor for the Colorado Youth Congress and Business for America and as a board member for Sewn Arts and Common Good Atlanta.
 For fun, she enjoys brainstorming big ideas with friends and mentors, riding the coattails of her former students, and dabbling in the visual and performing arts.